27+ Plants that can help you with increased Oxygen

 We have successfully established that many plants are capable of producing oxygen at night.
 So, here are some plants, which emit oxygen at night, helping us breathe in an abundance of oxygen.

 The Aloe Vera plant is easy to grow and care for.
-Place the plant with proper sunshine, without bothering to water it frequently.
+Place the plant in a place with proper sunshine, without bothering to water it frequently.
 The plant has amazing air-purifying qualities and helps increase oxygen levels at night.

 With its tree-like structure, the Ficus plant is rather easy to grow and maintain.
 The plant does best in corner spaces and favours moderate sunlight to grow.
 The plant can also thrive well in shady regions of the house.